RobertAhlin/emx/README.md

 <h2>Project 4 - EMX Events</h2>

 Welcome to this Enduro and Motocross event handler.<br>
-This is event handler for motocross and enduro, which will forfill a real life need.
+This is event handler for motocross and enduro, which will for fill a real-life need.
 There is no good event handler to create events for motocross and enduro clubs.
-All clubs uses their own systems.
+All clubs use their own systems.
 (Everything from Google sheets, mail groups and all kind of temporary solutions.)
 There is one event handler for official competitions, administered by SVEMO (Swedish motor sport association).
 <img src="readmefiles/am_i_responsive.jpg" alt="Image of the site showed on different devices."><br>

 # <a id="table-of-content"></a>Table of Content